senselogic/GAME_DEVELOPMENT_TEST/README.md

 *   Try to implement as much as you can of this game in maximum two days, preferably in the following order :

-    *   The hero animation, overlay, aiming, shooting, impact and death.
+    *   The hero camera, animation, overlay, aiming, shooting, impact and death.
     *   The footman/grunt/golem/lich animation, navigation, aiming, attack, impact and death.
     *   The game-lost menu.
     *   The game-won menu.